opennextjs/opennextjs-cloudflare/README.md

 The repository contains two directories:

-- `nextjs-worker-builder` containing a package that can be used to build Cloudflare workers compatible output from Next.js applications
+- `builder` containing a package that can be used to build Cloudflare workers compatible output from Next.js applications
-- `next-apps` containing Next.js application that use the above mentioned builder (currently it only contains `api-nodejs-hello-world`)
+- `next` containing Next.js application that use the above mentioned builder (currently it only contains `api`)

 ## How to try out/develop in the repository